🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 The system calculates how many consecutive perfect days are needed to reach your target efficiency using:

-$$ Days\ Needed = \lceil \frac{\ln(\frac{1 - E_{target}}{1 - E_{current}})}{\ln(1 - \alpha)} \rceil $$
+$$ \text{Units Needed} = \lceil \frac{\ln(\frac{1 - E_{target}}{1 - E_{current}})}{\ln(1 - \alpha)} \rceil $$

 This mathematical model provides realistic expectations for goal achievement.